auto3t/docs/mkdocs/docs/tv/add.md

 - Start: Date when the show was / is going to be aired the first time
 - Ended: End date if the show has ended

-If the show already exists in **Auto3T**, an "open" button will show redirecting you to the show detail page.
+If the show already exists in **Auto3T**, the "open" button will redirect you to the show detail page.

+If the show already exists in your Mediaserver, a direct link to there will show.

 If the show does not yet exists, you can click on "Add" to add a show to **Auto3T**.
 The "active" toggle indicates if the show will be actively tracked, searched and refreshed.

 - That synchronously adds the show, returning an "Open" button to open the show.
-- Asynchronously in the background, further metadata and artwork is beeing processed.
-This can can take some time, depending on how many seasons and episodes need to be imported.
+- Asynchronously in the background, further metadata and artwork is being processed.
+This can take some time, depending on how many seasons and episodes need to be imported.